Frank Lampard Sr.

-Frank Richard George Lampard (born 20 September 1948) is an English former professional footballer who played as a left-back.
-He played most of his career for West Ham United, had a brief spell with Southend United, and was capped twice for the England national team.
-He is the father of former Chelsea midfielder and manager Frank Lampard, and is often referred to as "Frank Lampard Senior" or "Frank Senior" when there is a chance of confusion between the two.
+Frank Richard George Lampard (born 20 September 1948) is an English former professional football coach and player who played as a left-back.

+He played most of his career for West Ham United, had a brief spell with Southend United, and was capped twice for England.

+He is the father of former Chelsea player and manager Frank Lampard.

 Early life

 Lampard was born in East Ham, in 1948 to Frank Richard Lampard (1920–1953) and Hilda Drucilla (or Drusilla) Stiles (1928–2014).
 He has a sister, Gwendoline (born 1950), who is two years younger than him.
 He was only five years old when his father died in 1953, aged 33.

 Club career

 Lampard started for the youth team of West Ham United in 1964.
 He debuted for West Ham United in November 1967 in a 3–2 home defeat by Manchester City, and quickly established himself in his preferred left-back position.
 Lampard was awarded a testimonial game by West Ham on 2 November 1976; a West Ham XI playing Fulham at the Boleyn Ground resulting in a 3–1 win for West Ham.

 At club level, he won two FA Cups with West Ham, in 1975 and 1980, and the old second division title in 1981.
 By the time he left the club on a free transfer at the end of the 1984–85 season, Lampard had played 660 games, scored 22 goals and become one of the most celebrated players to pull on the claret and blue shirt.
 He wore the number 3.

-He moved to Southend United for the 1985–86 season, then managed by another ex-West Ham star Bobby Moore, and made 38 appearances for the Essex club before retiring.
+He moved to Southend United for the 1985–86 season, then managed by another ex-West Ham star Bobby Moore and made 38 appearances for the Essex club before retiring.